 Selling Fish for Profit

 Previously anglers selling fish they had caught from the shore was perfectly legal – although anglers had to abide by food hygiene laws and environmental health laws (i.e. keeping the fish refrigerated) and declaring what they had sold to HMRC for the purpose of paying tax.
-In recent years the law appears to have changed and recreational anglers can no longer sell fish they catch for profit – see page 79 of this EU document, and this poster from the UK’s Marine Management Organisation states that anglers selling their catch are committing a criminal offence.
+In recent years the law appears to have changed and recreational anglers can no longer sell fish they catch for profit – this poster from the UK’s Marine Management Organisation states that “unauthorised” selling of fish is a criminal offence.
 However, the same document states that there are exemptions.
 People fishing commercially from the shore or from a un-powered boat less than ten metres in length can sell their catch without a licence (as long as they record their catch, declare the income and abide by all trading standards and food safety laws).
-Overall this creates a deeply confusing and unclear situation which they UK government and European Union desperately need to clarify.
+Overall this creates a deeply confusing and unclear situation which desperately needs to clarification.

 If a boat is motorised then it is illegal to sell the catch, regardless of the method of capture.
 This means that sport/recreational anglers catching any species of fish on a rod and line from a motorised boat out at sea will be breaking the law if they sell their catch.
 People have certainly been punished for doing this in the past.